rangsimanketkaew/QM-on-TAIWANIA/README.md

   - [ ] Intel MPI
   - [ ] OpenMPI
   - [ ] MPICH or MVAPICH
-  - [x] GP-GPU (CUDA) - only in modified version.
+  - [ ] GP-GPU (CUDA)

-* This G16 runtime supports only OpenMP (shared-memory) parallel method.  <br />
+* This G09 runtime supports only OpenMP (shared-memory) parallel method.  <br />
   This program recognizes the OMP threads from the value of %nproc line in input.  <br />
   Max %nprocs is 40 and sensible value of %nproc are: 1, 2, 4, 8, 12, 16, 24, 32, and 36.

-* GP-GPU is not now supported in current version of subg16, talk to me if you want a demo of modified `subg16gpu`.
+* Like G16, G09 will be submitted with serial queue if value of %nproc is set to 1.

 <details>
 <summary> Click here to see example of Gaussian input for 4 thread request on CPU queue.</summary>